-Requirement: 15,000 words (max)

-Printed and bound hard copy document (2 copies) and uploaded to Moodle.
+Requirement: 15,000 words (max) Two printed and bound hard copies and one electronic copy to be uploaded to Moodle.

 Skillfully written, original argumentation that details the historical, social, political, economic and/or technical characteristics of a chosen condition and demonstrates how this has been tested and responded to through design work.
 While this issue is to be grounded in an understanding of a specific theoretical approach or technical criteria, students are to expected show how these form part of a wider metabolism and operate within the current concerns of the profession.
 The design thesis is to be structured around a well-considered set research objectives and a clear methodology, and should demonstrate how these are addressed through an examination of the relevant literature, technical analysis and design development.
 This work is to be fully and carefully referenced, formatted, printed and bound for submission.
 The study, including captions, footnotes, endnotes and other annotation is not to exceed 15,000 words.